First Avail: Everything You Need to Know

-“Checking your avail” means that a Casting Director is booking a show for a future date and is checking if you are available to work that day.
-When a Casting Director checks your avail, they are not offering or guaranteeing work, they are only asking if you can work without time restrictions on a specific date or date range.
+“Checking your availability” means that a Casting Director is preparing the look for a show for a future date and is checking if you are available to work that day.
+When Central Casting checks your availability, we are not offering or guaranteeing work, we are only asking if you can work without time restrictions on a specific date or date range.
 “Without time restrictions” means that there are no possible conflicts that would prevent you from working that day.
-When booking their shows, Casting Directors may not know call times until they get additional information from production and those call times often change through the night and early morning.
-That’s why you need to have all day availability when replying “yes” when a Casting Director checks your avail.
+When preparing for and booking their shows, Casting Directors may not know call times until they get additional information from production and those call times often change through the night and early morning.
+That’s why you need to have all day availability when responding as avail to these messages.

-“First avail” means that you have confirmed your availability, but the Casting Director cannot book you right away, likely because they have sent photos to production or are waiting on additional requirements for the role.
-Remember, you are not booked unless you accept an offer for work and receive details.
+“First avail” means that you have confirmed your availability, but the Casting Director cannot book you right away.
+You are not booked unless you accept an offer for work and receive details.
 So when you are on first avail, you are not officially booked and are still able to look for other work.
-If you are offered another job, please call the Casting Director you are on first avail for before accepting the offer.
-Your first avail show may choose to hire you first.
-Also, if your availability changes while on first avail, please call the Casting Director as soon as possible to let them know you can no longer work on their production.
+If you are offered another job or put on first avail for another job, please call the initial Casting Director you are on first avail for before accepting the offer; your first avail show may choose to hire you first.
+Also, if your availability changes while on first avail, please call our office as soon as possible to let us know you are no longer available to work.

-Casting Directors may send you a text message or call you directly when checking your availability.
-Please answer your text messages as soon as you can, even if the answer is no. If you’re on set and don’t have access to your phone, you can still answer after you’ve wrapped for the day.
+Please answer your availability inquiries as soon as possible, even if the answer is no. If you’re on set and don’t have access to your phone, you can still answer after you’ve wrapped for the day.
 You never know, the Casting Director may still be booking or additional spots may have opened up.

-For a detailed step-by-step guide on what to do when you receive a text, check out our article How to Text with a Casting Director.
+For a detailed step-by-step guide on what to do when you receive a message from Central Casting, check out our article How to Respond to Central Casting Messages.

 Remember, communication is key!
 When you are on first avail, it’s important to contact your Casting Director as soon as possible if your availability changes or if you are offered other work.
 This gives them time to work with production to replace you if needed.